1.50 Newbury - Friday

 Tottenham also haven’t performed to their maximum potential this season.
 Goals have been the main issue with Nuno Espírito Santo’s side averaging less than one goal per game in the league.

-WhichBookie caught up with ex-Newcastle United and Spurs star, Chris Waddle, to listen to his thoughts on Tottenham Hotspur’s form this season and in particular, that of the current England number 9, Harry Kane whose poor form he believes could be due to the striker being tired after a busy schedule.
+WhichBookie caught up with ex-Newcastle United and Spurs star, Chris Waddle, to listen to his thoughts on Tottenham Hotspur’s form this season and in particular, that of the current England number 9 and 2018 World Cup Golden Boot winner, Harry Kane whose poor form he believes could be due to the striker being tired after a busy schedule.
 You can also catch up on Chris Waddle’s thoughts on the takeover and who he believes should succeed Bruce here.

 Here’s what Chris had to say…